 Glutamate receptor trafficking is critical for controlling the strength of glutamate synapses in well-studied forms of plasticity such as LTP.
 My lab focuses on the role of glutamate receptor trafficking in addiction-related plasticity.
 Some members of the lab use primary neuronal cultures to study mechanisms by which psychomotor stimulants influence glutamate receptor trafficking, while others use biochemical methods to investigate the functional significance of receptor trafficking for in vivo models of addiction.
 This work is funded by a Merit Award (R37), R01 and K05 Award from the National Institute on Drug Abuse.

-Our in vitro studies have focused on determining if DA receptors regulate glutamate receptor trafficking in primary cultures of neurons from addiction-related brain regions such as the nucleus accumbens (NAc), prefrontal cortex, hippocampus, and ventral tegmental area (for review, see Wolf, 2010b).
+Our in vitro studies focus on similar scientific questions, but take advantage of the ability to more directly examine mechanisms using cultured neurons.
+We prepare primary cultures and co-cultures of neurons from addiction-related brain regions such as the NAc, prefrontal cortex, hippocampus, and ventral tegmental area (for review, see Wolf, 2010b).
 Principal neurons in the first three regions receive convergent DA and glutamate inputs.
 We have shown that DA receptors regulate AMPA receptor trafficking to extrasynaptic sites on the cell surface and thereby modulate synaptic plasticity (Chao et al., 2002a,b; Mangiavacchi & Wolf, 2004a.b; Sun et al., 2005; Gao et al., 2006; Sun et al., 2008).
-We hypothesize that DA-releasing psychomotor stimulants such as cocaine and amphetamine usurp this mechanism, leading to abnormal plasticity that contributes to addiction.
-More recently, we have demonstrated that synaptic scaling occurs in the nucleus accumbens (Sun a&Wolf, 2009).
+More recently, we have demonstrated that synaptic scaling occurs in the NAc (Sun & Wolf, 2009).
 This and other types of homeostatic plasticity may be important during drug withdrawal.
 Current projects focus on the roles of BDNF and metabotropic glutamate receptors in regulating AMPA receptor trafficking in the NAc.
 Major techniques involved are cell culture, fluorescence microscopy and immunocytochemistry.
-Protocols for preparation of NAc cultures are provided under Protocols.